 Flush the Ice Cream Maker

 If you have a soft serve ice cream maker, take the time to run water through the ice cream maker to act as a flush.
 Pay attention to what is coming out the other side: water should be able to go through the machine without any issues.
 If there is a blockage in the machine, the ice cream maker will not clean properly, and you’ll need to get inside and find the blockage.
+If you were making a flavor such as mint chocolate chip that has mix-ins, you are at a higher risk of blockages.
 You can also continue pouring water into the machine until it frees itself.

 Disassemble the Ice Cream Maker